calumjackson/techblog/tech_blog/content/workNotes/tokenisation.md

 # Aim for the interview

 * What will the role entail?
 What does a typical day look like?
 * Am I suitable for the role?
+Visa SA vs Worldpay SA
 * Experience for Senior level
   * Brand myself as a junior SA, as I've had experience in the role, and may be able to carry a Senior role but would also be happy to build that experience up over the coming years.
   * Would like to test myself in different environments and challenges, and VISA being a such a world renowned institution provides a level to do that.